AsiaArgento/AsiaArgento/README.md

 - 👋 Hi, I’m @AsiaArgento
 - 👀 I’m interested in building websites with WordPress, assisting others with tech
-- 🌱 I’m currently learning WordPress and Spanish
+- 🌱 I’m currently learning Spanish
 - 💞️ I’m looking to collaborate on websites / apps
 - 📫 Send me an email